kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 NOTE: Also set `disable-supported` to `true` or `false` in `kep.yaml`.
 -->

-Yes, the CBT feature can be disabled by uninstalling the CBT controller from the cluster and remove the CBT sidecar from the CSI driver.
+The feature can be disabled by removing the sidecar from the CSI driver.

 ###### What happens if we reenable the feature if it was previously rolled back?

-No effects as all custom resources would have been removed when the CBT controller was previously uninstalled.
+No effects.

 ###### Are there any tests for feature enablement/disablement?